StellarFw/stellar-framework.com/src/_posts/00_hello.md

 ---
-title: "Olá mundo"
+title: "Hello World"
 date: 2016-08-18 18:27:00
 ---

-Bem-vindo ao Stellar, uma _framework_ baseada em ações.
+Welcome to Stellar, an web framework based in actions.